-You must also utilize at least one, if not more, conceptualizations of race/ racialization/ race politics from the readings.
+You must also utilize as many conceptualizations of race/ racialization/ race politics from the readings as necessary.
+All race terms or ideas you mention must be defined and explained clearly (not just quotes, but also explanation).
 In doing so you should cite particular theorists whose concepts you are applying to your analysis.

-You must cite all sources (Author Date, Page #) in the text and provide a list of sources on the last page.
+You must cite all sources (Author, Page #) in the text and provide a list of sources on the last page.